 - Attach the backup disk directly to a USB or Thunderbolt port on your Mac (no hubs, no adapters, no monitor ports, no daisy chaining, no third-party USB cards)

-- Start up your Mac while holding down the Option key.
+- Start up your Mac while holding down the Option key (Intel Macs) or the Power button (Apple Silicon Macs).
 [Note: A wired keyboard may be required for this step]

 - Wait about 30 seconds to see if the backup volume appears.
 If your backup volume appears at this step and the boot process proceeds past the Apple logo, skip to the section below.